 Applying for an F1 or J1 Re-entry Visa Stamp (page in your passport)

 International students and scholars must have a valid stamp (page) in their passport to be eligible for entry or re-entry to the United States (except for Canadians).
 It is not possible to get a US visa stamp (not even a renewal) within the US.
-We hope that all international students and scholars are successful in their visa applications at the US consulates.
-Below some requirements and important issues involved with visa applications our outlined.
-Please feel free to come into the ISSO walk in advising hours to discuss the visa application process with an ISSO advisor.
+Below some requirements and important issues involved with visa applications are outlined.
+Please come to our drop-in advising hours to discuss the visa application process with an advisor.

 You will have to complete the DS-160 US visa application form and then you will have to make an appointment at the US consulate nearest to you.
 NOTE: Canadian citizens do not need to apply for the visa stamp but do have to prepare the other documents and ask for F1 status at the port of entry.
 Please feel free to come into the ISSO walk in advising hours to discuss the visa interview process with an ISSO advisor.